2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-D Native American Sacagawea Dollar Value

-The 2018-D Sacagawea Dollar represents Denver Mint’s contribution to the Jim Thorpe commemorative series, matching Philadelphia’s production with an identical mintage distributed exclusively through U.S. Mint collector products.
+The 2018-D Sacagawea Dollar represents Denver Mint’s contribution to the Jim Thorpe commemorative series, matching Philadelphia’s production with an identical 1,400,000-piece mintage distributed exclusively through U.S. Mint collector products.

 Denver-struck specimens often exhibit slightly superior strike quality and luster characteristics compared to their Philadelphia counterparts, though achieving premium grades remains exceptionally challenging due to manufacturing and handling contact marks inherent to modern dollar coin production.